 Having called it ugly, I have to admit the lawn is really pretty when the sun hits it just right early and late in the day.
 And we are doing our part ecologically, because the bees swarm all over it when the sun shines.
 The dogs and deer must tread carefully.

 UPDATE April 6, 2015: A few days after posting this, we headed east to visit relatives, through Roswell and almost to the Texas border.
 Guess what we saw growing in the worst possible conditions along roadways nearly the entire trip?
 You guessed it!
 And it was in my in-laws’ lawn and their neighbors’ yards too.
 My mother-in-law said she has seen it for years and knew it as a prairie wildflower.
-I give up and accept this invasive plant as a prairie wildflower … for now.
+I give up and accept this invasive plant as a prairie wildflower … for now, and accept that it is great for bees and soil.

 I love pots!
 Actually, I love any kind of container that will hold a plant.
 We’ve been known to grow herbs in a claw-foot tub and annuals in an old washer.
 When you grow plants in containers, you increase your flexibility – you can move the container with the sun (maybe not the claw-foot tub so much…) and have color in a shady location by your front door.
 You also can practice “flower arranger,” creating a few new containers with each season’s annuals, or putting together a group of perennials you can keep outside all year or winter over.